gradyki/Expense-Tracker-Site/README.md

 # Expense-Tracker-Site

 ## Project Description
 Expense Tracker is an Airtable and React built site that will allow users to track their work expenses.
-From the homepage users will be able to navigate to and click on an icon that lead a corresponding page with their current monthly expenses by category of need to submitted, need to submit, and approved.
-Their will also be a form to create new expenses with the date, amount, what the expense was for and whether it has been submitted.
-Their will also be a delete feature.
+From the homepage users will be able to see current approved expenses and navigate to a new page where they can submit new expenses to track.
+There will also be a form to create new expenses with the date, amount, what the expense was for and whether it has been submitted.
+There will also be a delete feature.

 ## Wireframes
 Wireframe below shows what the site will look like.